artainmo/web-development/backend/PostgreSQL/README.md

 In order to run and use Postgres on your own computer, you will need to set up both a Postgres server and a client.<br>
 How to do this depends on os system.<br>
-Once it is locally installed, it will run on a port (usually 5432), it can be manipulated through the command line interface with psql or through a UI that has to be installed.
+Once it is locally installed, it will run on a port (usually 5432), it can be manipulated through the command line interface with psql or through a UI that has to be installed.<br>
+Learn more in 'Setup and psql' section.

 ### Queries